awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.Oracle.md

 ```

 **Note**
-Oracle rotates the alert and listener logs when they exceed 10MB, at which point they will be unavailable from the Amazon RDS views\.
+Oracle rotates the alert and listener logs when they exceed 10 MB, at which point they will be unavailable from the Amazon RDS views\.

 ## Related Topics<a name="USER_LogAccess.Concepts.Oracle.Related"></a>